antononcube/Raku-Lingua-NumericWordForms/README.md

 ## Installation

-Installation from both sources use [zef installer](https://github.com/ugexe/zef) (which should be bundled with the "standard" [Rakudo](https://rakudo.org) installation file.)
+Package installations from both sources use [zef installer](https://github.com/ugexe/zef) (which should be bundled with the "standard" [Rakudo](https://rakudo.org) installation file.)

 To install the package from [Raku Modules / PAUSE](https://modules.raku.org)